usaid-cs/yesterday-i-learned/random.md

 1. "Better half" means one's spouse.
 1. Magikarp is based on the [myth](http://www.egreenway.com/dragonsrealms/DT3.htm) that if a carp swims all the way upstream and up a waterfall it will turn into a dragon.
 1. The phrase is "turn on a dime", meaning "to turn with a small turning radius", because the dime was the smallest US coin in circulation.
-1. "[The 10 Plagues in Exodus are all attacks on Egyptian gods.](https://www.reddit.com/r/AskReddit/comments/9346j9/what_is_something_most_people_dont_know_about_the/e3aw2w6/) For example, turning the Nile to blood: The Nile was a god to the Egyptians, and then turning it to blood was imagery of killing said god.
-Frogs were also considered gods, and when frogs were going flipping everywhere (plague 6 or something), Egyptians would be horrified to step on one of their gods.
-Similar to the Nile, when God cast darkness upon Egypt, it was like killing the sun (Egyptian god Ra)." - /u/Azaziah
 1. [No skill in pokemon sharply raises two stats at the same time.](https://pokemondb.net/pokebase/113280/what-stat-raising-moves-raise-at-least-2-stats-at-once)
 1. Contrary to popular belief that liars don't look at you, [they look at you more than the average person](https://www.youtube.com/watch?v=P_6vDLq64gE) to compensate for that myth.
 1. [Mamma Mia!](https://en.wikipedia.org/wiki/Mamma_Mia!) is a 1999 musical.
 [Mamma Mia!](https://en.wikipedia.org/wiki/Mamma_Mia!_%28film%29) is also a 2008 *film*.
 And then there's [Mamma Mia!
 Here We Go Again](https://en.wikipedia.org/wiki/Mamma_Mia!_Here_We_Go_Again), a 2018 film that follows thw 2008 one.